needle-mirror/com.unity.xr.arfoundation/Documentation~/project-setup/universal-render-pipeline.md

 ## Configuring URP to work with ARFoundation

 > [!NOTE]
-> URP provides a pipeline conversion tool that builds a series of assets and pipelines to mimic the built-in Legacy rendered.
+> URP provides a pipeline conversion tool that builds a series of assets and pipelines to mimic the Built-in Render Pipeline.
 If you wish to use this tool you must either do it before assigning the `ARBackgroundRenderFeature` to a renderer or make sure you go back and set the proper URP Render Pipeline Asset as your Render Pipeline Asset.

 After you created a `Pipeline Asset`, you can configure the asset to work with AR Foundation.
 Follow these steps: